bl0nd/chive/README.md

 ## Getting Started

 Chive switches between **variants** of **targets**.
 A variant is a version of a file section (e.g., `colorscheme gruvbox`).
-A target is a name for a file you want managed by Chive (e.g., `vim`, `vim-keybinds` `bash`).
+A target is a name for a file to be managed by Chive (e.g., `vim`, `vim-keybinds` `bash`).

-Chive has 3 main operations: create targets, create variants, and switch between variants.
+Chive has three main operations:

+1. Create targets.
+2. Create variants.
+3. Switch between variants.

 ### Target Creation